issixx/portable-cmd/README.md

 - To install Python modules:
   - Install using `python -m pip install <module>`.
+- To create a venv environment with portable Python:
+  - Run `python -m virtualenv <venv-name>`

 - To use system tools:
   - Set `set USE_SYSTEM_EXE=1` to use already installed tools that are in the PATH.